dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 If you edit your application or schema, run `npx dbos-cloud application deploy` again to apply the latest migration and re-deploy the latest version.

 :::tip
-You don't have to edit your `dbos-config.yaml` to deploy an application to the cloud&#8212;DBOS automatically takes care of that for you, applying the connection information of your cloud database.
+You don't have to edit your `dbos-config.yaml` to deploy an application to the cloud&#8212;DBOS automatically applies the connection information of your cloud database.
 :::

 ### Monitoring and Debugging Applications